soeai/fedpc/README.md

-### Federated Deep Learning Framework for Privacy-Preserving
+### A Federated Deep Learning Framework for Privacy Preservation and Communication Efficiency
-PLease refer to [this page](https://soeai.github.io/FEDF/) to understand more about this work.
+PLease refer to [this page](https://soeai.github.io/FedPC/) to understand more about this work.